Jade Wilson

-Jade Wilson (1977 – 14 May 1998) was a New Zealand female squash player representing the national team mainly in the junior level competitions.
+Jade Wilson (1977 – 14 May 1998) was a New Zealand squash player representing the national team mainly in junior-level competitions.
 Jade Wilson is still remembered as one of the greatest ever junior squash players to have emerged from New Zealand and to have represented the country at junior level along with Stuart Davenport, Susan Devoy and Glen Wilson.
 She won the 1995 World Junior Squash Championships individual event in Sydney, which was her highest career performance.
 With this triumph, she also became the first ever New Zealander to win a Junior Squash Championship singles title.
 On 14 May 1998, she committed suicide in Perth after becoming an international professional player.

-In 2013, Squash New Zealand recognised the Wilson's achievements and inducted her into the New Zealand Squash Hall of Fame, 15 years after her death.
+In 2013, Squash New Zealand recognised Wilson's achievements and inducted her into the New Zealand Squash Hall of Fame, 15 years after her death.

 Early life

 Wilson was born in 1977 and was raised in Wellington.
 She attended Wellington Girls' College.

 She started playing squash at the Tawa Club and was coached by Tony Naughton, who was her first coach.
 She also played squash in Mana Club and was coached by Rob Walker.
 She also hired Palmerston North based coach Barrie Matthews who later inspired her to win the Junior world title in 1995.